WordPress/theme-check/readme.txt

 = How to enable trac formatting =

 The Theme Review team use this plugin while reviewing themes and copy/paste the output into trac tickets, the trac system has its own markup language.
-To enable trac formatting in Theme-Check you need to define a couple of variables in wp-config.php:
-*TC_PRE* and *TC_POST* are used as a ticket header and footer.
+To enable trac formatting in Theme-Check you need to define a couple of variables in wp-config.php: *TC_PRE* and *TC_POST* are used as a ticket header and footer.
-Examples:
+For example:

 `define( 'TC_PRE', 'Theme Review:[[br]]
 - Themes should be reviewed using "define(\'WP_DEBUG\', true);" in wp-config.php[[br]]
 - Themes should be reviewed using the test data from the Theme Checklists (TC)